defencedigital/moduk-service-manual/src/accessibility/meet-accessibility-regulations/delivery-managers.md

   url: "/accessibility/meet-accessibility-regulations/"
 ---

-To create digital products or services that anyone in Defence can use, you need to make accessibility part of delivery.
+To create digital services that anyone in Defence can use, you need to make accessibility part of delivery.
 For example, discussing potential accessibility issues as features are designed.

 ## Plan work on accessibility